MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 ### Bot name and icon

-***Bot name***: You can change the bot name displayed in Teams environment, and you need to update it in the following occurrences:
+***Bot name***: You can change the bot name displayed in Teams environment by updating it in the following occurrences:

 * The bot name, displayed as a title in the chat window, is updated and managed within your app manifest (previously called Teams app manifest).